abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/predict.rst

 observation_column : list of str (Optional)
     Column(s) containing the observations whose labels are to be predicted.
-    By default, we predict the labels over columns the SvmModel was trained on.
+    By default, we predict the labels over columns the LibsvmModel was trained on.

 Returns
 -------